AI's suggestion - looks good, right?

 The token savings alone justify the switch.

 What’s happening here?
 Ref finds exactly the context my agent needs without adding junk that wastes the context window.
 No more sifting through 15 tangentially related chunks just to find the one line that matters.
-If you’re curious about how they evaluate search quality, they’ve got a deep dive on their approach.

 The Dashboard Is Actually Useful